toomuchdesign/msw-inspector/README.md

 import { createMSWInspector } from 'msw-inspector';

 createMSWInspector({
-  mockSetup, // Any `msw` SetupServer or SetupWorker instance mockFactory, // Function returning a mocked function instance to be inspected in your tests requestLogger, // Optional mapper function to customize how request records are stored });
+  mockSetup, // You `msw` SetupServer or SetupWorker instance mockFactory, // Function returning a mocked function instance to be inspected in your tests requestLogger, // Optional logger function to customize request logs });
 ```